dhruvdevu/GenreClassificationDL/index.md

 ## Data Preprocessing
 Most of the initial challanges for data preprocessing were to gather all features from the complementary datasets of the MSD.
 These datasets are spread out accross multiple website and are provided by different agencies.
-Most complementary datasets also only provided data for a subset of the songs in the MSD, so we needed to ensure that our final dataset has features and a corresponding label for every song.
-Taking the intersection of all datasets significantly reduced our final dataset.
+Most complementary datasets also only provide data for a subset of the songs in the MSD, so we needed to ensure that our final dataset has features and a corresponding label for every song.
+Taking the intersection of all datasets significantly reduced our final dataset to **32,648**.
-Since the dataset was several hundreds of gigabyte large, we also needed to do all data cleaning and gathering on a cloud instance.
+Since the full dataset was several hundreds of gigabyte large, we also needed to do all data cleaning and gathering on a cloud instance.

 Once we had a cleaned dataset, we started to explore and notice that our genres were unbalanced.
 Hence, our main data preprocessing technique was under and oversampling.